blackfennec-org/blackfennec/docs/source/development/extensions/presenter_extension.rst

 Develop a Presenter Extension
 =============================

-Developing a :ref:`Presenter extension <presenter_extension>` certainly is a more advanced task than developing a :ref:`Type extensions <type_extension>` as a more detailed understanding of the system is required as for example navigations have to be handled.
+Developing a :ref:`Presenter extension <presenter_extension>` certainly is a more advanced task than developing a :ref:`Type extensions <develop_type_extension>` as a more detailed understanding of the system is required as for example navigations have to be handled.

 As a basis for this walk-through on how to develop a :ref:`Presenter extension <presenter_extension>` we will take the default Presenter of Black Fennec called the column-based-presenter.
 To read this section it might make sense to open the projects repository located at `here <https://gitlab.ost.ch/epj/2021-FS/g01_blackfennec/black-fennec/-/tree/master/src/presentation/column_based_presenter>`_.
 This allows you to individually explore the code lying behind the column-based-presenter while reading through the following explanations.